OmkarAcharekar/x86_64-Model-Kernel/README.md

-# Build Setup Prototype to Compile a Multiboot2 Binary in Rust for `x86_64`
+# Build Setup Model to Compile a Multiboot2 Binary in Rust for `x86_64`

 This project builds a minimal `multiboot2`-compatible [[1]] binary (kernel) where the main logic is written in Rust.
 **"multiboot2"** refers to a specification [[1]] that defines the handoff from a bootloader to a payload.
 It has nothing